Feng Shaofeng: Success in films and TV productions

 Feng returned to television with another fantasy drama The Starry Night, The Starry Sea (2017) alongside Bea Hayden.
 The same year, he starred alongside Liu Yifei in the fantasy comedy film Hanson and the Beast.
 He was also cast as the male lead in historical drama The Story of Minglan.

 In 2018, Feng reprised his roles as Tang Sanzang and Yuchi in the films The Monkey King 3 and Detective Dee: The Four Heavenly Kings respectively.
 The same year, he was cast in the wuxia film Song of the Assassins.
 He is set to return to the television with historical drama, The Imperial Age, portraying Yongle Emperor.

 Personal life

+In May 2012, Feng Shaofeng announced his relationship with Ni Ni on Weibo; they parted ways after three years.
+In February 2016, Feng and Lin Yun were photographed together in Shanghai.
+Although neither of them confirmed the relationship, they were spotted on dates multiple times and reportedly broke up in January 2017.

 On October 16, 2018, Feng announced his marriage to actress Zhao Liying.
-On March 8, 2019, he announced on Sina Weibo that his wife Zhao Liying had given birth to a boy.

-On April 23, 2021 Feng and Zhao announced their divorce.
+On March 8, 2019, he announced that their son was born.
+On April 23, 2021, Feng and Zhao announced their divorce.